yeonise/daily-code-snippets/HTTP1.1/Hypertext-Transfer-Protocol--HTTP1.1.md

 entity-header fields and content in the form of an entity-body, as described in section 7.<br>

+**representation**<br>
+An entity included with a response that is subject to content negotiation, as described in section 12. <br>
+There may exist multiple
+representations associated with a particular response status.<br>

+**content negotiation**<br>
+The mechanism for selecting the appropriate representation when servicing a request, as described in section 12.<br>
+The representation of entities in any response can be negotiated (including error responses). <br>

+**variant**<br>
+A resource may have one, or more than one, representation(s) associated with it at any given instant. <br>
+Each of these
+representations is termed a `variant`. <br>
+Use of the term `variant`
+does not necessarily imply that the resource is subject to content negotiation. <br>

+**client**<br>
+A program that establishes connections for the purpose of sending requests. <br>

+**user agent**<br>
+The client which initiates a request. <br>
+These are often browsers,
+editors, spiders (web-traversing robots), or other end user tools. <br>

+**server**<br>
+An application program that accepts connections in order to service requests by sending back responses. <br>
+Any given program may
+be capable of being both a client and a server; <br>
+our use of these
+terms refers only to the role being performed by the program for a particular connection, rather than to the program's capabilities in general. <br>
+Likewise, any server may act as an origin server, proxy, gateway, or tunnel, switching behavior based on the nature of each request.<br>

 > 이 스펙은 참여자들의 역할과 HTTP 통신의 대상들을 지칭하기 위한 여러 용어를 사용합니다. <br>
 >
 > `connection` <br>